React Native Plugin 3.x (Beta)

 Overview

-Taboola's React Native Plugin 3.x Beta is the latest major version of the plugin.
+Taboola's React Native Plugin 3.x is the latest major version of the plugin.
 It includes a number of enhancements, aimed at simplifying the integration process and minimizing errors.

 Key changes in RN Plugin 3.x